Geometric $K$-homology with coefficients II: Main Results

 \subsection{Rosenberg's Groupoid $C^*$-algebra}

 We generalize Rosenberg's construction in \cite{Ros1} (also see \cite{Ros2}).
 Rosenberg's construction is discussed in Example \ref{RosGroEx} below.
 Moreover, Figure \ref{groupoidC*zkz} should be helpful to the reader during both the discussion of this example and the general construction.
 We will work in a general framework, but Examples \ref{RosGroEx} and \ref{GroZkzWithBound} are our main concern.
 The setup is the following.
 Let $N$ be a smooth manifold.
-We note that $N$ may have boundary and is not necessarily compact.
-Moreover, suppose that \begin{enumerate} \item $N=M^Q \cup_{\Sigma} M^P$ where $M^Q$ and $M^P$ are manifolds with boundary and $\Sigma$ is a manifold (possibly with boundary); \item Moreover, we assume that $\Sigma \subseteq \partial M^Q$ and $\Sigma \subseteq \partial M^P$; \item $M^P = k \cdot R$ for some manifold $R$ and $\Sigma = k \cdot \Sigma_R$ for some manifold $\Sigma_R$; \end{enumerate} An important case of this setup was considered by Rosenberg in \cite{Ros1}.
-It is the following.
-Let $(Q,P)$ be a $\zkz$-manifold.
-Then, using the notation above, we take
+The reader should note that $N$ may have boundary and is not necessarily compact.
+Moreover, suppose that \begin{enumerate} \item $N=M^Q \cup_{\Sigma} M^P$ where $M^Q$ and $M^P$ are manifolds with boundary and $\Sigma$ is a manifold (possibly with boundary); \item $\Sigma \subseteq \partial M^Q$ and $\Sigma \subseteq \partial M^P$; \item $M^P = k \cdot R$ for some manifold $R$ and $\Sigma = k \cdot \Sigma_R$ for some manifold $\Sigma_R$; \end{enumerate}

+An important case of this setup was considered by Rosenberg in \cite{Ros1}.
+Let $(Q,P)$ be a $\zkz$-manifold and (using the notation above) let

 We will discuss this case in more detail in Example \ref{RosGroEx} below.
 Returning to the general setup, we construct a groupoid via an equivalence relation on $N$.
-We note that Figure \ref{groupoidC*zkz} illustrates the important special case (i.e., Equation \ref{spCas}).
+Figure \ref{groupoidC*zkz} illustrates the important special case (i.e., Equation \ref{spCas}).
 The relation is defined by \begin{enumerate} \item If $n \in M^Q$, then $n$ is equivalent only to itself.
 We note that this includes points in $\partial Q$ and hence points in $\Sigma$. \item If $n, n^{\prime} \in M^P-\Sigma$, then $n \sim n^{\prime}$ if and only if